Seraclin/DS3/README.md

 <br>
 Shoot the "Shoot to Start" target to start the game.
 A timer will appear and start counting down.
 Shoot the targets that pop up before time runs out.
 Red/blue/rabbit targets are worth 10/20/50 points each.
 When time runs out, the targets will disappear, and your final total score will be displayed in the top right.
 <br>
 To play this VR game, download this repository and open the `DS3_Game` folder in Unity `2021.3.20f1`.
-Then build the project (`File > Build Settings`) for your respective device following the instructions detailed below in the **Android/iOS VR with Unity** section.
+Then build the `Desert_Sam` scene in the "Assets/Scenes" folder via `File > Build Settings` for your respective device following the instructions detailed below in the **Android/iOS VR with Unity** section.
 # Tips and Tricks
 I used Unity `2021.3.20f1` on Windows 10 with an Android phonen for VR development.
 And here are some common things I came across.
 There might be different behavior for MacOS and iPhone or different versions of Unity.
 ### Getting Started